Leadership traits define an organization and correlate with profitability and success.

 - Be present and share your vision with every team member, from interns to senior stakeholders.

-Curiosity, the desire to improve and a love of learning are common traits among the best leaders in the world.
-By demonstrating a desire to improve themselves, leaders inspire the workforce to do the same.
-In a fast-paced, ever-changing landscape, the desire to improve is a clear indicator of growth and success.
+Curiosity, a love of learning and an improvement mindset are common traits among the best leaders in the world.
+By demonstrating a desire to grow and develop, leaders inspire the workforce to do the same and help instil a learning culture.

 Organizations and managers who demonstrate a desire to invest in employee development are celebrated in today's economy.
 It's human nature to want to improve, and leaders can tap into this desire to simultaneously improve productivity and employee experience.
-This will ensure teams maintain pace with the changing nature of work environments and business as a whole.
+Acquiring the right leadership skills is important and investing in development helps leaders become better at leading.
+According to the 2025 LinkedIn Learning report, 71% of organizations are now offering leadership training.

 How to develop this leadership trait: